Can’t function without caffeine in your system? Join the league.

 The body quickly absorbs and gets rid of caffeine quickly.
 The more you take coffee, the more you are deprived of sleep.
 If you take more than two cups of coffee, tea or green tea per day, then you feel alert throughout the day.
 Consuming caffeine after 8 pm is definitely going to hinder your sleep.
 One person must sleep for at least six hours for a healthy mind and body, so avoid taking coffee later in the day.

-Many studies show there is no link between a small amount of caffeine and cases like miscarriage, birth defects, trouble in conceiving, premature birth, etc. If one take less than or equal to 200 mg caffeine per day it would not affect the pregnancy.
+Many studies show there is no link between a small amount of caffeine and cases like miscarriage, birth defects, trouble in conceiving, premature birth, etc. If one takes less than or equal to 200 mg caffeine per day it would not affect the pregnancy.

 4. Caffeine Has A Dehydrating Effect